jeff5/very-slow-jython/docs/src/site/sphinx/generated-code/attribute-access.rst

             if (descrGet != null) {
                 // metaAttr may be a non-data descriptor: call __get__. try {
-                    return (PyObject) descrGet.invokeExact(metaAttr, type,
+                    return (PyObject) descrGet.invokeExact(metaAttr,
-                            metatype);
+                            (PyObject) this, metatype);
                 } catch (Slot.EmptyException e) {}
             }

             if (metaAttr != null) {
+                /*
-                // The attribute obtained from the meta-type is the value. return metaAttr;
+                 * The attribute obtained from the meta-type, and that
+                 * turned out not to be a descriptor, is the return value.
+                 */
+                return metaAttr;
             }

-            // All the look-ups and descriptors came to nothing :( throw Abstract.noAttributeError(type, name);
+            // All the look-ups and descriptors came to nothing :( throw Abstract.noAttributeError(this, name);
         }

 As with regular objects,